9d8dev/twilio-nextjs/README.md

 ## Overview

 The `twilio-next-template` is a simple and efficient way to get started with Twilio's two-step text verification using the NextJS App Router and Twilio's API.
 It is primarily built with JavaScript (96.3%) and CSS (3.7%).
 This application was created to verify phone numbers for user sign-ups to mitigate spam.
-This project uses [DaisyUI](https://daisyui.com/) and [Toast](https://sonner.emilkowal.ski/) for UI elements.
+This project uses [DaisyUI](https://daisyui.com/) and [Sonner](https://sonner.emilkowal.ski/) (for toasts) for UI elements.
 It is developed and maintained by 9d8, a development studio by Cameron Youngblood and Bridger Tower.

 ## Getting Started